Your AI just made something up. Would you have caught it?

 ChatGPT, Gemini, and Claude sound confident — even when they’re wrong.
 Lenz verifies AI-generated claims against real evidence in seconds.

-Why AI needs fact-checking
+Why AI needs verification

 AI language models like ChatGPT, Claude, and Gemini are incredible tools — but they’re not perfect.
 They can: